 Instead of working in four separate teams, sharing knowledge and best practices across teams and streamlining Kanban practices helped create a ‘one DevOps experience.’
 In addition, Xebia offered Flow Masters Kanban coaching and established a Flow Master Guild.
 “Also, workshops helped get people on the same page about resolving bottlenecks or realizing opportunities within the release process.

 They helped reduce repetitive manual labor and overcome resistance to change.
 But above all, employees felt taken seriously and enjoyed improving their work environment,” De Kok adds.
 Other deliverables included a competency matrix that promotes learning and boosts resilience.
 The matrix provides insight into what knowledge areas distinguish each team, what capabilities they need, and who is willing to learn or teach.
-Read more about nurturing resilient teams in this blog.
+Read more about nurturing resilient teams.

 Finally, De Kok and Van Welt introduced Open Spaces (“nurseries for improvement”) that encourage open communication about daily challenges.
 People can raise any topic and then work toward a solution in breakout groups.
 “There is no agenda for this meeting.
 You meet by interest, not because you're on the same team.
 By talking freely with each other about the good and the bad and following up with to-do's, we want to enable Keylane to improve the way they perform DevOps continuously,” De Kok adds.